SharePoint/sp-dev-docs/docs/sp-add-ins/SPO-provided-Migration-azure-container-and-queue.md

 The call will return an object that contains two strings containing two SAS tokens for accessing the two required containers and a byte array for the AES256CBC encryption.

 This key will need to be used when encrypting the data.
-We forget the key once we give it out, so you must keep it to pass it again for the Submit Migration Job call.
+We forget the key once we give it out, therefore you must keep it to pass it again for the Submit Migration Job call.

     Uri DataContainerUri